 Is there anything better than brews with a view?
 Perhaps a sophisticated sunset dinner with a city skyline backdrop?
 Here are some of Melbourne’s best places to eat and drink by the waterside.

 Riverland Bar was one of the original bars to open along the rejuvenated banks of the Yarra.
 It's got river views from its spot in the Federation Wharf vaults below Federation Square.
 Visit the laid-back outdoor bar, perfect for casual after-work drinks with mates.
-Bevs range from craft beers to wines and cocktail jugs.
-The food menu features burgers, pizzas and salty snacks to share with beers.
+Bevs range from craft beers to wines and cocktails.
+The food menu features burgers, pizzas and salty snacks to share.

 The Boatbuilders Yard is an award-winning bar and cafe on the edge of the city at South Wharf.
 It stylishly blends the history and the charm of the maritime precinct with a modern twist.
 You'll find it nestled beside the Melbourne Convention and Exhibition Centre and the Polly Woodside sailing ship.
 It has the perfect outdoor deck for everything from brunch to dinner and sunset drinks.
 The menu has a South American and Mediterranean slant.